kazuho/draft-kazuho-httpbis-reverse-tcp/draft-kazuho-httpbis-reverse-tunnel.md

 The method of the issued request SHALL be "GET".

-The upgrade token is conveyed by the "Upgrade" header field, and once the reverse tunnel is established successfuly, the client responds with a 101 (Swithing Protocols) response.
+The upgrade token is conveyed by the "Upgrade" header field, and once the reverse tunnel is established successfully, the client responds with a 101 (Swithing Protocols) response.

 {{fig-tunnel-establishment}} shows an exchange of HTTP/1.1 request and response